I currently have 8 ponds I’ve built around my property. This gives me a good insight into how much a diy pond will cost.

 I currently have 2 ecosystem ponds and these are my favourites.
 They are much larger, look natural and enhance the overall landscape of the property.

 And of course they cost a fair bit more.

 - The first one i built is approximately 3m wide X 4m long.
 It has an 8m long stream feeding the main pond.
 All up i spent around $3000 on this pond.

 - My latest build has been a similar sized pond 3m X 3m with a 4m stream and rapids.
-I learnt a lot from my first pond and managed to build this one slightly cheaper at a little under $2000.
+I learnt a lot from my first pond and managed to build this one slightly cheaper at a little over $2000.

 I must say i am really happy with my latest build if it was constructed by a professional it would cost $10,000 or more.